 The United Kingdom truly does have fantastic options for every level of paddler.
 Which feels only appropriate given the regularity of the rain across the UK.
-There have certainly been a few occasions in the past few years where kayaking or canoeing down to do the weekly grocery shop at Tesco might have actually been safer than walking or driving.
+There have certainly been a few occasions in the past few years where kayaking or canoeing down to do the weekly grocery shop might have actually been safer than walking or driving.

 As well as the damp conditions though, the United Kingdom is also blessed with a whole lot of beautiful backcountry, from the rolling hills of England to the staunch mountains of Wales and Scotland and the remarkable coastlines of Northern Ireland.